MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-tcp-features.md

 The TCP Sack-Permitted Option is used only in a SYN packet (during the TCP connection establishment) to indicate that it can do selective ACK.

 The second TCP option, TCP Sack Option, contains acknowledgment for one or more blocks of data.
 The data blocks are identified using the sequence number at the start and at the end of that block of data.
-This is also known as the left and right edge of the block of data.
+It's also known as the left and right edge of the block of data.

-Kind 4 is TCP Sack-Permitted Option, Kind 5 is TCP Sack Option.
+Kind 4 is TCP Sack-Permitted Option.
+Kind 5 is TCP Sack Option.
 Length is the length in bytes of this TCP option.

 Tcp SACK Permitted: